-MetService supports Safe Boating Week and give pointers to better understanding the reports.
+MetService supports Safe Boating Week and gives pointers to better understand the reports.

 For more information and app download links, check out the MetService website for Weather on Your Mobile Smartphone

 WARNING – repeater frequencies have been re-allocated

 See above for VHF channel changes in 2016.

 Forecasts are available from a number of sources.
 This is a warning, make sure the forecast you are listening to is for the day you think it is for and for the area that you are actually interested in.
 (Still a current warning 2012.)